 Supervise riding specialists, coordinate riding schedules, feed and care for herd of 22 horses.
 Maintain high safety standards.
 CHA instructor certification (or equivalent) is recommended.

 Supervise rotating health care staff, ensure policies are followed, maintain health records and manage camper medications.
-Driver’s license is required, advanced health care certification (CNA, nursing student, RN, EMT, WFA) is preferred.
+Driver’s license is required, advanced health care certification is preferred.

 High school students ages 16 and older can volunteer in the Camp Sealth LEAD Program.
 LEADs must attend a required training week, then volunteer for three additional weeks, earning up to 200 service hours.

 Provide routine and emergency health care for campers and staff, working under a physician’s standing orders.
-Health care certification required: RN, LPN, student nurse, CNA, EMT, paramedic, or physician.
+Health care certification required.
 Health care staff may volunteer one or more weeks, and may exchange volunteer service for camp tuition.